About touchpoints in a campaign

 • badges

-• scope and inheritance behavior shared with other Platform articles
+• the scope and inheritance behaviour shared with other Platform articles

 Was this helpful?